sevensolutions/traefik-oidc-auth/website/docs/getting-started/middleware-configuration.md

   Url: "${MY_PROVIDER_URL}"
   ClientSecret: "${MY_CLIENT_SECRET}"
 ```
 If a variable is not defined, the provided value is used as-is.
+Please note that you can only use a single environment variable using this syntax and it **does not allow templating**.
+So something like this wouldn't work: `https://auth.${MY_DOMAIN}/auth/${CLIENT_ID}`.
+But: If you're using YAML-files for configuration you can use [traefik's templating](https://doc.traefik.io/traefik/providers/file/#go-templating).
 :::

 | Name | Required | Type | Default | Description |